-Our recipe for beef Wellington from Gordon Ramsay is a classic - but if you're new to the dish it can be tricky to get perfect first time.
-Here our cookery team share their cooking and prep tips for getting it just right...
+Gordon Ramsay's beef wellington is a classic, but it can be tricky to get it perfect first time.
+Here, our cookery team share their cooking and prep tips for getting it just right.

 Keep it air-free

 Drape over the top layer of pastry very carefully, smoothing it down with your hands as you go.
 You don’t want any air trapped between the pastry and the meat.